- Nine out of ten marketers find repurposing content more effective than creating and publishing brand new content.

 - Talk through the slides, using the blog content to elaborate on each of the slides

-That’s two for the price of one, including another potential listing in the SERPs.
+That’s two for the price of one!
+(Including another potential listing in the SERPs).

 7. Repurpose Video or Podcast Content as Blog Posts

-Plus, for YouTube content, you get additional video views and channel subscribers for additional YouTube visibility.
+- For YouTube content, you get additional video views and channel subscribers for additional YouTube visibility.

 8. Use Canva for Your Featured Image

-- A thumbnail for a YouTube video
+- A custom thumbnail for a YouTube video

-- A first slide in a slideshow
+- The first slide in a slideshow

 - A square image post on Instagram